 Air from the chassis reservoir is used to pressurize an auxiliary air tank.
 An air protection valve located on the chassis reservoir protects the brake system.
 If air pressure in the chassis reservoir drops to a critical level, the protection valve closes to protect the brake system air pressure.
 The brake system has priority over any auxiliary components.
 As added protection, a check valve in the purge system allows air to flow into the water system but prevents water from entering the air system.

-Note: The chassis air reservoir should be at 90psi when activating the air purge system.
-It may be necessary to refill the auxiliary tank multiple times to completely purge the water system.
+Note: It IS be necessary to refill the auxiliary tank multiple times to completely purge the water system.

 Purge the water system:

 Follow the steps indicated below after each use for winterizing the water system.